Corpus Christi, Texas: Economy

 The majority of the population is employed in the services, wholesale and retail trades, and government sectors.
 Corpus Christi has an unemployment rate of 4.5% as of July 2019.

-The Port of Corpus Christi, which is the fifth-largest U.S. port and deepest inshore port on the Gulf of Mexico, handles mostly oil and agricultural products.
+The Port of Corpus Christi is a major economic driver for the Coastal Bend region and serves as one of the nation's leading energy exportation locations.
+The port supports billion of dollars in annual economic activity through mostly oil, agricultural products, and cargo movement.
 Much of the local economy is driven by tourism and the oil and petrochemicals industry.
 In 2005, the port was ranked as the 47th-largest in the world by cargo tonnage.

+Regarding to tourism economy, the popular Buc Days festival is an example of a way the local economy and businesses are boosted through tourism.
+The city helps support the event through subsidies, seen as a way to boost the local economy and community engagement.

 Corpus Christi is home to Naval Air Station Corpus Christi, providing 6,200 civilian jobs to the local economy, making it the single largest employer in the city.
 Corpus Christi Army Depot, located on NAS Corpus Christi, is the largest helicopter repair facility in the world.
 Additionally located on NAS Corpus Christi is the United States Coast Guard Sector/Air Station Corpus Christi.

 Corpus Christi is the original home of the headquarters of Whataburger, a fast-food restaurant operator and franchiser with 650 stores in 10 states and Mexico; the company relocated its headquarters to San Antonio in 2009.
 Other large employers include Christus Spohn Health System at 5,400 local employees, the Corpus Christi Independent School District with 5,178, H-E-B at 5,000, and Bay Ltd. at 2,100.
 Other companies based in Corpus Christi include Stripes Convenience Stores and AEP Texas.

+According to the U.S Bureau of Labor Statistics from 2023, some of the largest occupational groups in the Corpus Christi metropolitan area include healthcare practitioners, registered nurses, office and administratie workes, transportation workers, educators, and construction occupations.

 Corpus Christi became the first major city to offer citywide free wi-fi in April 2005 and to allow remote meter reading after a meter reader was attacked by a dog.
 In 2007, the network was purchased by Earthlink for $5.5 million, and stopped being a free service on May 31, 2007.